 Cast iron will last a lifetime or, in many families, multiple generations if it’s cared for properly.
 Seasoning your cast iron before using it the first time and also throughout the months and years of usage is crucial.

 Which leads us to the question, what is the best cast iron seasoning oil?
-The best oil for seasoning cast iron is grapeseed oil because of its high smoke point and versatility.
-Similar options include peanut oil and vegetable oil.
-The oil you choose also depends on the heat you intend on using as well as which flavors you prefer.
+The best oil for seasoning cast iron is one that has high levels of unsaturated fats, a high smoke point, low viscosity, and a neutral flavor.
+Examples of these oils would be canola oil and vegetable oil.

 There are many reasons we recommend grapeseed oil for seasoning your cast iron but, in all truth, many options might serve your purposes and needs even better.